-Term life insurance is pure protection for a specific period of time without gaining cash value.
-Term life insurance provides the most value for the lowest cost.
+Term life is pure protection for a specific period of time without gaining cash value.
+Term life provides the most value for the lowest cost.
 It provides protection for death only.

 There are three types of term life insurance policies.

-- Level Term – The face value or death benefit and the premiums remains constant throughout the life of the policy
+- Level Term – The face value or death benefit and the premiums remain constant throughout the life of the policy

 - Increasing Term – The face value increases throughout the life of the policy, but the premiums stay the same.

 - Decreasing Term – The face value decreases throughout the life of the policy but the premiums stay the same.

 - Insurance for Group Life,

 - Key Man/Key Person Insurance,

 - Equity Indexed Annuity